iterative/katacoda-scenarios/basics/pipelines/step5.md

   - Pipelines become reusable (other projects can copy/paste and customize them)

+Let's see an example.

-1. Let's see an example script that contains the commands we have seen so far for building the pipeline:
+1. There is a script that contains the commands we have seen so far for building the pipeline:

    `cp /usr/local/bin/build-pipeline.sh .`{{execute}}